microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-custom-data-source.md

 4. Overwrite the IsFileSupportedCore method.
 This is where your class will determine if a given file contains data appropriate to your CDS.
 For example, if your CDS consumes .xml files, not all .xml files will be valid for your CDS.
 Use this method as an opportunity to filter out the files that aren't consumable by this CDS.
-   :warning:: we intend to change this method before 1.0 release. more details to follow.
+   :warning: This method will be changed before 1.0 release. more details to follow.
    ```
    protected override bool IsFileSupportedCore(string path)
    {